Noobish1/TaskFor500px/README.md

 ## Reveal

-I use [Reveal](https://revealapp.com/) for view debugging, it's much more powerful than Xcode's builtin view debugging and worth buying.
+I use [Reveal](https://revealapp.com/) for view debugging, it's much more powerful than Xcode's built-in view debugging and worth buying.